Jasmine-yz/Cyclistic_Case_Study/README.md

 <img width="708" alt="bike_type_ride_count" src="https://github.com/user-attachments/assets/a2ee7190-3294-46ca-9c0c-a1a50c6dcef7">

-Classic bike is the most popular bike type choice for both annual members and casual riders.
-Meanwhile, docked bikes have the longest trip durations but the fewest ride counts.

 <img width="711" alt="Screenshot 2024-08-23 at 09 50 24" src="https://github.com/user-attachments/assets/692d68a7-4a35-4d2c-a04d-04235d360e0f">

+Annual Members: Annual members tend to use classic bikes and e-bikes more, with classic bikes slightly more popular than e-bikes.
+Casual Riders: The most popular type of bike among casual riders is e-bikes, followed by classic bikes.
+Meanwhile, stationary bikes have the longest ride time but the fewest rides.

 - **The most frequent riding month:**